-The smallest sheave should not be less in diameter than that recommended by the belt manufacturer for the belt used, and in no case less in diameter than indicated in Table No. 2.
+The smallest sheave should not be less in diameter than that recommended by the belt manufacturer for the belt used.

 Sheaves should be carefully aligned.
 Belt tension should be just sufficient to eliminate excessive sag in the slack of the belt.
 V-belts do not require as much tension as flat belts.